-- the need for doctors to examine themselves and the potential impact of their own culture on clinical interactions and healthcare service delivery - the commitment by individual doctors to acknowledge and address any of their own biases, attitudes, assumptions, stereotypes, prejudices, structures, and characteristics that may affect the quality of care provided - the awareness that cultural safety encompasses a critical consciousness where health professionals and health care organisations engage in ongoing self-reflection and self-awareness, and hold themselves accountable for providing culturally safe care, as defined by the patient and their communities.
+Curtis et al. "Why cultural safety rather than cultural competency is required to achieve health equity".
+International Journal for Equity in Health (2019) 18:174 the need for doctors to examine themselves and the potential impact of their own culture on clinical interactions and healthcare service delivery the awareness that cultural safety encompasses a critical consciousness where health professionals and health care organisations engage in ongoing self-reflection and self-awareness, and hold themselves accountable for providing culturally safe care, as defined by the patient and their communities.